gauthma/LaTeX/README.md

 My LaTeX templates
 ===

+These are the templates I use for most of my interactions with LaTeX.
+It's somewhat integrated with my Vim settings (see for example the shortcuts in the Makefile).

 The example *LaTeX* files are processed using *LuaTeX.*.

 The *addons.tex* file includes code for using images (among a couple